Henry IV of England: First marriage: Mary de Bohun

-The date and venue of Henry's first marriage to Mary de Bohun (died 1394) are uncertain but her marriage licence, purchased by Henry's father John of Gaunt in June 1380, is preserved at the National Archives.
+Henry married Mary de Bohun at an unknown date, but her marriage licence, purchased by Henry's father John of Gaunt in June 1380, is preserved at the National Archives.
 The accepted date of the ceremony is 5 February 1381, at Mary's family home of Rochford Hall, Essex.
 The near-contemporary chronicler Jean Froissart reports a rumour that Mary's sister Eleanor de Bohun kidnapped Mary from Pleshey Castle and held her at Arundel Castle, where she was kept as a novice nun; Eleanor's intention was to control Mary's half of the Bohun inheritance (or to allow her husband, Thomas, Duke of Gloucester, to control it).
 There Mary was persuaded to marry Henry.
+She died in 1394 and therefore never became queen after Henry claimed the English throne in 1399.
 They had six children:

 Henry had four sons from his first marriage, which was undoubtedly a clinching factor in his acceptability for the throne.
 By contrast, Richard II had no children and Richard's heir-presumptive Edmund Mortimer was only seven years old.
 The only two of Henry's six children who produced legitimate children to survive to adulthood were Henry V and Blanche, whose son, Rupert, was the heir to the Electorate of the Palatinate until his death at 20.
 All three of his other sons produced illegitimate children.
 Henry IV's male Lancaster line ended in 1471 during the War of the Roses, between the Lancastrians and the Yorkists, with the deaths of his grandson Henry VI and Henry VI's son Edward, Prince of Wales.
+Mary de Bohun died giving birth to her daughter Philippa in 1394.

-Second marriage: Joanna of Navarre
+Second marriage: Joan of Navarre

-Mary de Bohun died in 1394, and on 7 February 1403 Henry married Joanna, the daughter of Charles II of Navarre, at Winchester.
-She was the widow of John IV, Duke of Brittany (known in traditional English sources as John V), with whom she had had four daughters and four sons; however, her marriage to the King of England was childless.
+On 7 February 1403, nine years after the death of his first wife, Henry married Joan, the daughter of Charles II of Navarre, at Winchester.
+She was the widow of John IV, Duke of Brittany (known in traditional English sources as John V), with whom she had 9 children; however, her marriage to King Henry produced no surviving children.
+In 1403, Joan of Navarre gave birth to stillborn twins fathered by King Henry IV, which was the last pregnancy of her life.
+Joan was 35 years old at the time.